 This might have something to do with two common sense facts:

-It definitely seems a simper challenge than deciding to take responsibility for filming, shot selection and editing of a video.
+It definitely seems like a simpler challenge than deciding to take responsibility for filming, shot selection and editing of a video.
 But writing your own script?
 The question appears to be less obvious to most people.

 Scriptwriting 101 Is a Familiar Course